Media Arts and Creative Technologies

 Application for studies

-To apply for doctoral studies:
+To apply for Doctoral studies:

 • Send the research application to the administrative director of the doctoral programme, Asst.
 Prof. Aigars Ceplītis, [email protected].